giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 * *--minFreq*          - Min. variant frequency
 * *--maxFreq*          - Max. variant frequency
-* *--minAO*            - Min. number of reads supporting the SNV
+* *--minAO*            - Min. number of reads supporting the alternate allele
 * *--minMQMR*          - Min. mean mapping quality of observed reference alleles
 * *--minMQM*           - Min. mean mapping quality of observed alternate alleles
 * *--MADrange*         - Discard SNVs whose sequencing depth is > or < *MADrange* MADs from the chromosome median coverage
-* *--minAOhomopolymer* - Min. number of reads supporting SNVs mapping inside an homopolymer
+* *--minAOhomopolymer* - Min. number of reads supporting the alternate allele mapping inside an homopolymer
 * *--contextSpan*      - Size on each side of SNV genomic context (bp)
 * *--homopolymerFreq*  - Base frequency cut-off to consider a genomic context a homopolymer